 The one main sign of an umbilical hernia in an adult is… a bulge in or near your belly button area.
 This makes it super-easy to decide whether you think you have an umbilical hernia or not.

-You might notice the bulge appears when you are standing or sitting up.
-It might even go away when you move onto your back.
+For example, you might notice the bulge appears when you are standing or sitting up.
+Then, it might go away when you lay down on your back.

-What’s important to know is that bulge at your belly button–it’s your intestines.
+What’s important to know is that bulge at your belly button is your intestines.